 WHAT IS FACILITATION?

-Facilitation is a method of helping meetings run smoother and be more productive with the assistance of a neutral third party, the facilitator.
+Facilitation is a method of helping meetings run smoother and be more productive through the assistance of a neutral third party, the facilitator.
 During a facilitated meeting, the facilitator provides guidance on the process, while the group members are responsible for the meeting content and any decision-making.
-Facilitation helps to foster a cooperative environment so that the meeting can run smoothly, allowing the group to fulfill its purpose and reach its goals.
+The facilitator helps the group clarify its objectives and achieve resolution by structuring a process that minimizes conflict and maximizes group functioning.
+Facilitation therefore helps to foster a cooperative environment so that the meeting can stay on track and run efficiently.
+During a facilitated meeting, all participants will be able to exchange information, express expectations and propose solutions for reaching resolution.
+The facilitator will support this process by helping participants communicate clearly and appropriately, and talk through their differences.
+Facilitation helps group members achieve a mutually satisfying outcome, allowing the group to fulfill its purpose and reach its goals.

 WHO IS THE FACILITATOR?

 The facilitator is the “process” person.
 This means that the person will not contribute towards the content of the meeting, but instead, will help design a process that will enable the participants to accomplish the identified purpose and outcomes desired by the participants.

 WHAT ARE THE RESPONSIBILITIES OF A FACILITATOR?

 Prior to the meeting, the facilitator works with the key participants to: